andrew/ultimate-awesome/README.md

 - [Awesome-Contrastive-Learning](https://github.com/VainF/Awesome-Contrastive-Learning) - Awesome Contrastive Learning for CV & NLP.
 - [Awesome-Mamba-Collection](https://github.com/XiudingCai/Awesome-Mamba-Collection) - A curated collection of papers, tutorials, videos, and other valuable resources related to Mamba.
 - [awesome-sweden](https://github.com/buren/awesome-sweden) - A curated list of awesome things to use when coding for the Swedish market.
+- [awesome-bluesky](https://github.com/fishttp/awesome-bluesky) - A list of all known tools available for the Bluesky platform.
 - [awesome-erlang-cn](https://github.com/hstcscolor/awesome-erlang-cn) - Erlang资源大全中文版.
 - [awesome-voice-apps](https://github.com/jovotech/awesome-voice-apps) - 🕶 A curated list of awesome voice projects, tools, and resources for Amazon Alexa, Google Assistant, and more.
 - [awesome-sec-challenges](https://github.com/mikeprivette/awesome-sec-challenges) - A curated list of Awesome Security Challenges.